h2non/rocky/README.md

 #### route#transformRequest(middleware, [ filter ])
 Alias: `transformRequestBody()`

-This method implements a non-instrusive native `http.IncommingMessage` stream wrapper that allow you to intercept and transform the request body received from the client before sending it to the target server.
+This method implements a non-instrusive native `http.IncomingMessage` stream wrapper that allow you to intercept and transform the request body received from the client before sending it to the target server.

 The `middleware` argument must a function which accepts the following arguments: `function(req, res, next)` The `filter` arguments is optional and it can be a `string`, `regexp` or `function(req)` which should return `boolean` if the `request` passes the filter.
 The default check value by `string` or `regexp` test is the `Content-Type` header.